vecna/invi.sible.link/README.md

 # Trackography-2

-Trackography is a project Claudio Agosti made with Tactical Tech, started in the 2013 and completed in 2014.
-We realize togheder the importance of this mapping, as explained in [MyShadow](https://myshadow.org/trackography), but we realize also a couple of limits in this approach:
+Trackography is an app permiting to monitor the trackers exposure.
+Runs in desktop environment, using a node.js pipeline and the output of the setup can be seen at https://trackers.exposed

+### code small intro

+This code repository want to be Nice with code.
+Some naming may sounds unusual for the readers, but I'm part of a network that influenced my of these thougths.
+Code has to be treat nicely, whenever you see an imperative in your naming: reframe ;)
+### Project really short history

+This project get the first serious fresh life with in [MyShadow](https://myshadow.org/trackography), as part of TacticalTech.
+Now is a new second version done with the lesson learnt from [the past](http://trackography.github.io/).

-  * We were dedicated to analyze the national and local Media(s), and this somehow has caused the increase of overall costs to the the list of [the webiste to test](https://github.com/vecna/trackmap/tree/master/verified_media),
+In the first release, ee were dedicated to analyze the national and local Media(s).
+In this second release a more generic approach has been adopted.
+In this release the network mapping with traceroute is removed too.
+It is far more dedicated in third party trackers measurement, instead of exposure of users.

 ### Install